rafiizzaturohman/HooksPhonebook/README.md

 Before you begin I recommend you to read about the basic building blocks that assamble this application:

-* Sequelize - Go to the [Sequelize Official Website](https://www.sequelize.org/) and open the [Official Manual or Documentation](https://sequelize.org/docs/v6/), which will be very helpful to understand more about sequelize
+* Sequelize - Go to the [Sequelize Official Website](https://www.sequelize.org/) and open the [Official Manual or Documentation](https://sequelize.org/docs/v6/), which will be very helpful to understand more about sequelize.

 * PostgresQL - Go through [PostgresQL Official Website](https://www.postgresql.org/) and proceed to their [Official Manual or Documentation](https://www.postgresql.org/docs/), which should help you understand SQL and PostgresQL better.